 The provision of pre-hospital EMC in Qatar is provided by the national Ambulance Service (HMCAS).
-EMS operations are labour intensive, the world over.
+EMS operations are labour and resource intensive.
 HMCAS depends on the professional preparedness of its culturally diverse EMC practitioners.
 HMCAS operates a hub and spoke model with a tiered response approach.
 This involves ambulances with a crew of two paramedics (AP), rapid response vehicles with a critical care paramedic (CCP) and an ambulance paramedic, and supervisors credentialed at the AP level of clinical practice.

-CCPs employed by HMCAS (n=100) have been recruited from various countries including: South Africa, Australia, New Zealand, Canada, and the United States of America (USA).
-These practitioners have received diversified training in various systems of their home countries.
-They are commonly trained to provide the highest level of care in the pre-hospital environment.
-They are knowledgeable and skilled in performing various invasive and non-invasive procedures as highlighted in the organisation's Clinical Practice Guidelines (CPG) (HMCAS, 2012).
-In the local emergency environment, the
+In the local emergency environment, the CCP works with other practitioners from various linguistic and cultural backgrounds.
+The APs (n=1331) at HMCAS. are recruited primarily from Tunisia, India, Philippines, Jordan, Morocco, Egypt, Great Britain, and the USA (Figure 1).
+CCPs employed by HMCAS (n=100) have been recruited from various countries including: South Africa, Australia, New Zealand, Canada, and the USA.
+These practitioners have received diversified training in their home country.
+They are trained to provide the highest level of care in the pre-hospital environment.
+They are knowledgeable and skilled in performing various invasive and non-invasive procedures as highlighted in the organisation's Clinical Practice Guidelines (CPG) (HMCAS, 2016).